 We do not recommend using FTP as your primary access method.

-- For business and business-plus accounts, Allow regular (unencrypted) FTP is cleared by default.
-Administrators for business and business-plus accounts cannot change this setting.
+- For Business, Business Plus, Enterprise, and Enterprise Plus accounts, the Allow regular (unencrypted) FTP setting is enabled by default.

 To connect to Box's FTP server you need an FTP client of your choosing.
 See Related Links, below, for more details.